 I moved to Dundee just over three years ago – I landed a full-time teaching gig at the art college here which meant necessitated me and my family relocating from Edinburgh.
 Dundee has treated me very well.
 I’ve found it to be a highly creative place full of very welcoming people.
 I quickly met a lot of linked minded folks including Tom DeMajo who, with Mal Abbas, is a co-founder of the cutting-edge art collective Biome.
 Biome make computer games which stretch the boundaries to their limits.
 One of their famous projects is a hard-hitting two-player game called Killbox which requires players to inhabit two opposing roles – a drone pilot and a child on the ground of a remote village in northern Pakistan.
 It’s a highly emotional, thought provoking experience.

-Killbox is just one of a string of wonderful projects they’re produced – they’re wonderful people.
-I really wanted to represent their work in some way on this mix.
+Killbox is just one of a string of wonderful projects they’ve produced.
+They’re wonderful people and I really wanted to represent their work in some way on this mix.
 I met up with Tom to chat over some ideas.
 He crafted this captivating track especially for Versions.
 Thanks Tom!

 Agency of None / Yann Seznec – No Opinion Podcast Jingle Generator *